How to Fix Computer Black Screen After Login on Startup Windows 8/7/8.1

 Black screen after installing new hardware: Take your new hardware along with its receipt back to the shop where you bought it and get it replaced.

 In this case, I would recommend you to take your computer to the nearest computer shop (that handles your warranty if you still have it) and ask for help.
 They are usually the only people who have spare parts to test the parts of your computer one by one.

-2. As time goes on while you use your PC, everything stored in your computer data may become scattered.
+As you use your computer, everything stored in your computer data may become scattered.
 Bad sectors can be found; some files or folders may be missing.
-There’re 3 steps you have to take in order to fix these problems.
+There are things you can do to prevent this from happening and to fix these problems.

 Keep all Drivers up to date: Up to date drivers means your hardware runs at peak performance.
-Up to date drivers means more bugs have been fixed, and your system will have fewer crashes.
-Up to date drivers mean new features and configuration options are unlocked in your devices, particularly with video cards.
-To update your drivers, you’ll have to refer to the official website of each of your hardware and look for the related drivers.
+Up to date drivers are usually bug-free for the moment, and your system will have fewer crashes.
+Up to date drivers also brings new features and configuration options to your devices, particularly with video cards.
+To update your drivers, you’ll have to refer to the official website of each of your hardware and look for the drivers accordingly.